MengtingWan/chainRec/README.md

 If you would like to use our dataset, extend our algorithm, or use our source code, please consider citing our paper (listed above).
 Thanks!

-Any questions please contact Mengting Wan (m5wan@ucsd.edu).
+Any questions please contact Mengting Wan (mengting.wan at gmail.com).

 ## What is chainRec?
 We unify a spectrum of implicit and explicit user feedback on a *monotonic behavior* whereany signal necessarily implies the presence of a weaker (or more implicit) signal.